Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Notation and Preliminary Results

 Let $\widehat \cH_K$ be the completion of $\widetilde \cH_K$, then $\widehat \cH_K$ is a Hilbert space with an isometric embedding $\phi \colon \widetilde \cH_K \to \widehat \cH_K$ whose image is dense in $\widehat \cH_K$.
 It is proven that this abstract completion can actually be realized in $\FF^X$ and that it is the RKHS with reproducing kernel $K$ that we denote by $\cH_K$.

 In applications, one of the most useful tool is the interplay between reproducing kernels and orthonormal bases of the underlying RKHSs.
-Although this fact holds in higher generality, we state it for separable Hilbert spaces since, most of the time, this is the case of interest.
+Although this fact holds in higher generality, we state it for separable Hilbert spaces since, most of the time, this is the case of interest: letting $\cH\subseteq \FF^X$ be a separable RKHS, with reproducing kernel $K$, and let $\{\phi_n\}_n$ be an orthonormal basis of $\cH$.
+Then